Campaign of the Month: January 2015

 - If a Crafter is moving an enchantment into a non-magical item then the process costs 250 mp and has no further restrictions.

-- If a Crafter is moving an enchantment into an already magical item then the process costs 500 mp in addition to one-quarter the cost of either the base cost of the new magic being added or the total sum quarter of the base costs of all other magical effects on the item the magic is being shifted into – whichever is cheaper.
+- If a Crafter is moving an enchantment into an already magical item then the process costs 500 mp in addition to one-quarter the cost of either the base cost of the new magic being added or the total sum quarter of the base costs of all other magical effects on the item the magic is being shifted into – whichever is more expensive, up to a maximum of half the moved enchantment’s market value.
 Enchantments may only be moved into an already magical item if they fit that items theme.

 Repairing Magical Items